-The Company maintains minimum interest only payments of \$16,816 per month.
-As at December 31, 2019 the total non-discounted remaining scheduled payments related to the mortgage including interest payments, total \$2,479,633.
-Total interest expense during the period ended December 31, 2019 was \$164,242 (April 30, 2019 - \$63,125).
+The Company maintains minimum interest only payments of \$16,307 per month.
+As at December 31, 2020 the total non-discounted remaining scheduled payments related to the mortgage including interest payments, total \$2,478,613.
+Total interest expense during the year ended December 31, 2020 was \$178,242 (2019 - \$nil).

-On February 1, 2020, the Company renewed the mortgage of \$2,446,000 which bears interest at the rate of 8.00% per annum, calculated monthly.
-The mortgage matures on February 1, 2021 and can be repaid before maturity without penalty and is secured by the mortgage property and building improvements.
+On February 1, 2021, the Company renewed the mortgage of \$2,446,000 which bears interest at the rate of 8.00% per annum, calculated monthly.
+The mortgage matures on February 1, 2022 and can be repaid before maturity without penalty and is secured by the mortgage property and building improvements.

-13. Convertible debenture
+14. Convertible debentures

-On October 31, 2019, the Company closed a 7,060,000 convertible debenture unit offering at a price of \$0.45 per debenture unit for gross proceeds \$3,177,000.
-Each debenture consists of a 12% secured convertible debenture with a maturity of two years from the date of issuance.
-If the holder converts their debenture unit they are entitled to one common share and one share purchase warrant exercisable at \$0.75 per share exercisable two years from the date of the convertible debenture closing October 31, 2021 at the holders discretion.
+On October 31, 2019, the Company closed a 2,353,333 convertible debenture unit offering at a price of \$1.35 per debenture unit for gross proceeds \$3,177,000.
+Each debenture consisted of a 12% secured convertible debenture with a maturity of two years from the date of issuance.
+If the holder converted their debenture unit, they were entitled to one common share and one share purchase warrant exercisable at \$2.25 per share exercisable two years from the date of the convertible debenture closing October 31, 2021 at the holder's discretion.

-If the closing price of the Common Shares of the Company is higher than \$1.00 for any 10 consecutive trading days the expiry date of the Warrants may be accelerated to the 30th day after the date of a news release announcing such acceleration.
-The debentures will be secured to the facility subordinate to the mortgage currently on the facility.
+If the closing price of the Common Shares of the Company was higher than \$3.00 for any 10 consecutive trading days, the expiry date of the Warrants may be accelerated to the 30th day after the date of a news release announcing such acceleration.
+The debentures were secured to the facility subordinate to the mortgage currently on the facility.